marshallm94/Concentrated_Solar_Power/Predicting_DNI.md

 8  2007-12-28 | 2008-03-27 | 2008-03-28 | 2008-04-27 | 114.826339 | 97.758155
 9  2011-05-23 | 2011-08-21 | 2011-08-22 | 2011-09-21 | 113.852410 | 121.753249

 ![](images/cross_validation_plot.png)

 *(It is notable that I performed cross-validation using various random seeds, there were some test periods where there was a drastic difference between the random forest classifier and the base model.
 This would require further exploration to deem causation.)*

-### Neural Networks
+### Neural Network

-A Multi Layer Perceptron was developed to predict irradiance 24 hours in advance for PV plant in Italy (Acknowledgement 2).
-This MLP accepted as input mean daily irradiance and mean daily air temperature, which resulted in a "...correlation coefficient of more than 98% for sunny days and slightly less than 95% for cloudy days."[$^{[1]}$](https://ac-els-cdn-com.www2.lib.ku.edu/S0038092X10000782/1-s2.0-S0038092X10000782-main.pdf?_tid=85616b05-995e-48d0-bfa8-9fd7fae6cf27&acdnat=1523992062_3fc582bfafa044fee8fcabd7275d202b)
+A Multi Layer Perceptron (MLP) was developed to predict irradiance 24 hours in advance for PV plant in Italy (Acknowledgement 2).
+This MLP accepted as input mean daily irradiance and mean daily air temperature.
+While the authors of this article were predicting irradiance further in advance than I am for this analysis, I decided to use the framework of their MLP as a starting point.

+They had two hidden layers, with 11 and 17 neurons, respectively.
+While their model only had two inputs (mean daily solar irradiance and air temperature), I used the same number of predictors that were used in the Random Forest Regressor above

 Preliminary Results